 The Halo BassiNest makes soothing sounds and gentle vibrations to help soothe your baby.
 It also adjusts to multiple heights so it can line up to different bed heights so your baby is near.

 The breathable see-through walls make it so you can check on baby, even from the comfort of your own bed.
-This bassinet can hold babies up to 5 months old or 20 pounds.
+This bassinet can hold babies up to 5 months old or 20 pounds, making it a great SNOO alternative as well!

 I hadn’t heard of the Mi Classic Stationary and Rock before, but it looks very similar to the original Rock N Play, without the incline position.
 It also folds up easily with its one-second open or fold system and has a rocking or stationary mode that you can use for your baby.